Marinto-Richee/Neural-Network/Exp8/README.md

 ![image](https://user-images.githubusercontent.com/65499285/169467988-83bcb09f-85dd-41bf-91a6-885075d4f3c5.png)

 ## Algorithm
-1.Import the necessary libraries
+1. Import the necessary libraries
-2.Define the training data and target data
+2. Define the training data and target data
-3.Add layers to the Model
+3. Add layers to the Model
-4.Run the model for 1000 epochs and print the results
+4. Run the model for 1000 epochs and print the results

 ## Program:
 ```python